ebreton/prod-stack/README.md

 #### step by step

-* Nginx redirects http to https
+* Nginx serves requests on port 80
-    * allowing you to define exceptions in an nginx conf
 * Nginx proxies to traeffik

+* Nginx can redirect http to https (see [./etc/002-redirects.conf.sample](https://github.com/ebreton/prod-stack/blob/master/etc/002-redirects.conf.sample))
+    * allowing you to define exceptions in an nginx conf, e.g. requests from Let's Encrypt
+* Nginx can redirect domain.com to www.domain.com (see [./etc/001-no-https.conf.sample](https://github.com/ebreton/prod-stack/blob/master/etc/001-no-https.conf.sample))

+* Traefik serves requests on port 443
+    * and 8081, which is used for Basic Authentication
 * Traefik manages the certificates through Let's Encrypt
-* Traefik set up routes automatically to new containers thanks to labels
+* Traefik set up routes automatically to new containers thanks to labels (see example in [Router check](#router-check))
-    * based on host
-    * or on path
 * Traefik proxies to the appropriate container

 #### Basic Authentication

 Note that you might need Basic Authentication for some services.
-An entrypoint (`httpBA`) is nearly setup for you on the `./etc/traefik.toml`, you will just need to update your user and password in the config file, around line 15.
+An entrypoint (`httpBA`) is nearly setup for you on the `./etc/traefik.toml` and will be available on port 8081.
+You will just need to update your user and password in the config file, around line 15.

+`htpasswd` will help you in this, check [traefic doc](https://docs.traefik.io/configuration/entrypoints/#basic-authentication) for more details

 ### Database